Carol King (actress)

 Carol King (born 24 July 1963) is a Nigerian actress, thespian and presenter best known for her role as "Jumoke" in the TV series Everyday People.
 Known for her "motherly role" in TV dramas, Carol has featured in several soap operas and movies including The Gods Are Still Not To Blame and Dazzling Mirage, a 2014 drama film directed by Tunde Kelani.

 Early life and education

 Born in Lagos, in then Western Nigeria to Edo-born parents, Carol attended St. Soweto Primary School Lagos where she completed her basic education and Awori Anglican Comprehensive High School Lagos where she completed her secondary school education.
 She proceeded to obtain a Diploma in Insurance at Ahmadu Bello University before being awarded a bachelor's degree in Christian Religious Studies at Lagos State University.

 Personal life

-Caroline King currently resides in Lagos State and is married to Captain Kolawole King with whom she has three children after her failed first marriage.
+Caroline King currently resides in Lagos State and is married to Captain Kolawole King, with whom she has two children.
+This is after her failed first marriage with Nsolo, with whom she has one child.
+On 3 November 2015, speaking with Motherhood In-Style Magazine, she unveiled the names of her children, as follows: “My first son is Ikem, Ikemefuna Nsolo, he’s 30.
+My second son is Abdulqudus King, we call him Qudus, he’s 22.
+My daughter, Sola King, her full names are Oluwasoladegbin King is 13.”